Westminster Higher Education Forum

 • SME participation: addressing administrative and financial barriers - opportunities to use levy flexibilities and targeted support to encourage engagement from smaller employers

-• access and diversity: options for widening participation among underrepresented, disabled, or disadvantaged groups - potential impact of policy changes on gender, social mobility, and regional equity
+• access and diversity: widening participation among underrepresented, disabled or disadvantaged groups - potential impact of policy changes on gender, social mobility and regional equity

 Keynote Speakers